Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 I like multi use items.
 A good orienteering Sylva Compass compass has a magnifier.
 Orienteering is the skill of using a map and compass to follow a course.
 It is very competative.
 I was taught orienteering differently, based on land navigation and use of contours on OS maps to ninigate the lamdscape following low gradient routes to reduce fatigue.

 Making fire is a slow meditative process.
 Mindful fire making with aĺl your attention on what you are doing & what you know and have discovered.
-The skill is practice in bad weather.
+The skill is practice in bad weather and good.

-Build skills and knowledge and leqrn the skills now.
+Build skills and knowledge and learn Survival skills now.

-Above all learn your means of ignitions well, like the Ferro Rod and I recommend buyong a large one line the one in the video.
+Above all learn your means of ignitions well, like the Ferro Rod or Bow drill and I recommend buying a large ferrorod line with the one in the video.

 Above all we need to remember this is a mass extinction even, with planetary heating.
-Survival will be extremely challenging unless you are already training to be both comfortable in nature with the philosophy of repair and wqlking lightlybonnthe earth and nit taking learning survival skills lightly.
-Anyone who thinks they can learn them when the need themftom YouTube is a fool.
+Survival will be extremely challenging unless you are already training to be both comfortable in nature with the philosophy of repair and walking lightly on the earth and not taking more than you need & learning survival skills and walking softly on the land.

 Other Channels